[Home]

 WW1 medical photography

-David Cohen possesses the splendid painting below, of a group of men in hospital blues disembarking from a pleasure boat.
+The late David Cohen possessed the splendid painting below, of a group of men in hospital blues disembarking from a pleasure boat.
 David was unsure of the site, so I asked Len Webb of the Thames Valley Branch of the WFA if he could help.
 Within days he reported that Paul Cob (and ex-WFA Committtee member) was quite certain that it was painted on the Thames between Marlow and Maidenhead - at Cliveden, where there was of course a Canadian hospital.

 Dame Ethel Walker: return from a pleasure cruise